EOSIO/spec-repo/esl_flexible_notify.md

 * For signals, sends an inline action `eosio.signal` to the receiver.
 * For events, sends a context-free inline action `eosio.event` to `eosio.null`.
 * Doesn't include any authorizations.
 This prevents the receiver from charging RAM to the sender.

+Signal and event names which begin with "e." are reserved.

 ### Protocol: Receiver